 The confidentiality of your data is protected by:

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all of your personal information, please contact us.
 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.
 You can also opt out of receiving some or all of our marketing communications which includes ReachAcross newsletters, updates, appeals, event and conference invitations.
 See our webpages uk.reachacross.net/contact-us-about-your-preferences and uk.reachacross.net/unsubscribe for details.
 Alternatively you may request that we stop processing data about you for certain purposes (e.g. profiling) at any time by contacting us using the details below.

 If you are dissatisfied with the way we have handled your personal data then you may make a complaint to the Information Commissioner’s Office.

-You may also contact us using the contact form in the ReachAcross(UK) website.
+You may also contact us here.